real-wimpSquad/ape/README.md

 **A persistent, queryable memory substrate for AI agents.
 Self-hosted.
 Hybrid vector + graph.
 MCP-native.**

 *Patent Pending*
+### APE is in active development.
+We will work to keep this document up-to-date but it may not be 100% right 100% of the time.

 APE gives stateless LLM agents persistent, shared memory they can carry across sessions, models, and vendors.
 Prose goes in, gets translated into *glyph* — a dense operator notation — and stored as a graph.
 Agents query it back in under a second and stop starting from scratch.